 - Fragility (see below)

-The research team defined "fragility" and "pre-fragility" during the evaluation process the presence of the following symptoms:
+The research team defined "fragility" and "pre-fragility" during the evaluation process as the presence of the following symptoms:

 Unintentional weight loss